 (Photo courtesy of NetPS Plant Finder)

 A compact version of the species which emerges pink, matures to green, but eventually turns purplish-pink to red in fall; spring flowers but very little fruit; great for mass planting, borders, and foundation planting; suckers less than other varieties

-Harbour Dwarf Nandina has attractive green foliage which emerges pink in spring.
-The small pointy bipinnately compound leaves are highly ornamental and turn an outstanding red in the fall.
+Harbour Dwarf Nandina has attractive green evergreen foliage which emerges pink in spring on a plant with a mounded habit of growth.
+The small pointy bipinnately compound leaves are highly ornamental and turn an outstanding red in the fall, which persists throughout the winter.
 It has masses of beautiful panicles of creamy white flowers with yellow anthers at the ends of the branches from mid to late spring, which emerge from distinctive shell pink flower buds, and which are most effective when planted in groupings.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Harbour Dwarf Nandina is a multi-stemmed evergreen shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.

 This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It has no significant negative characteristics.

 Harbour Dwarf Nandina is recommended for the following landscape applications;